keylogme/keylogme-one/README.md

   <p align="center">
     This is the logger for <a href="https://keylogme.com">keylogme.com</a>.
-This logger records your keypresses stats and saves them in keylogme.com.
+This logger records your keypresses and saves them in keylogme.com.
+See <a href="https://github.com/keylogme/keylogme-zero#security">security</a>.
     <br />
     <br />
     <a href="https://keylogme.com/esoteloferry/my-crkbd">View Demo</a>